geordanogg/Geordano_DS_Portifolio/index.md

 >This project contains links to all my [Data Science Projects](#data-science-projects)

-The main objective of this portfolio of personal data science projects is to demonstrate my skills in solving business problems through my knowledge and mastery of data science tools.
+:dart: The main objective of this portfolio of personal data science projects is to demonstrate my skills in solving business problems through my knowledge and mastery of data science tools.

 ![portifolio](https://user-images.githubusercontent.com/51702682/141029122-b4a08136-815c-4aab-ad59-cbbb8ebed82b.png)